-Even if you believe you’ve come up with the best product or service in the world, you’ll need to find people who agree enough to buy what you sell.
-With customer relationship management (CRM) analytics, you can figure out who’s buying, who might buy soon and how you can retain your customers.
-Below, learn more about CRM analytics and why and how your company should collect them.
+Even if you believe you’ve developed the best product or service in the world, you must find people who agree enough to buy what you’re selling.
+With customer relationship management (CRM) analytics, you can determine who’s buying, who might buy soon and how you can retain your customers.
+Below, learn more about CRM analytics, how they work and why and how your company should collect them.

 What are CRM analytics?

 CRM analytics are data that demonstrate your company’s sales and customer service performance.
-CRM analytics also presents customer data that you can use to inform smarter business decisions.
+CRM analytics provide customer data that can inform smarter business decisions.
 Typically, you’ll use CRM software to obtain CRM analytics and automate all your data collection and report generation.

 What types of CRM analytics should you track?

 CRM software platforms offer a wide breadth of measurable analytics.
 The below metrics are the most important.

 Customer relationships are largely built before anyone purchases anything.
 Customers rarely buy a product or service before investigating the offering and brand.
 For this reason, tracking presale analytics is crucial.

 Consider the following presale CRM analytics you should track: